Avimaster17/Weather-Forecasts-/README.md

-# Weather-Forecasts-
+# weather-web-site
-know your desire city weather
+a weather web site display the weather of desire city using OpenWeather API running on local server